Skip To Content

 Artifacts from Herzl’s early life, including his second grade report card from the Israelitische Hauptschule Pest.
 Photo by PJ Grisar

-A journal, written when he was 22, calls Eugen Dühring’s pamphlet The Jewish Question, calling for the expulsion of Jews from Europe, a work “written out of cruel envy with the poisonous pen of personal vengefulness.”
+A journal, written when he was 22, refers to Eugen Dühring’s pamphlet The Jewish Question, calling for the expulsion of Jews from Europe, as a work “written out of cruel envy with the poisonous pen of personal vengefulness.”
 An 1896 letter to author Israel Zangwill welcomes him to Vienna “the capital of anti-Semitism.”

 Writings from the time of the Dreyfus Affair, which ignited Herzl’s passion for Jewish self-determination, help explain how this thoroughly assimilated journalist and middling playwright began a movement that, a few decades after his early death, birthed the Jewish State.